 I’ll never forget the handwritten holiday card that my husband and I received one holiday from his boss years ago.
 He made it a point to include my name on the card and thanked my husband for all his hard work over the past year.
 It must have taken him hours to write these had written cards to all of his employees, but the effort was well worth it and has made a lasting impression.

-Include your business card as a subtle reminder that you are there for them if they need your services and/or products.
+Include your business card as a subtle reminder that you are there for them if they need your services or products.

-Send out handwritten holiday cards thanking your clients and business associates for their business and/or support.
+Send out handwritten holiday cards thanking your clients and business associates for their business and support.

 Bonus Tip: Go the Extra Mile